4 Advantages of Working With One Medical Device Development Partner

 Let Us Be Your One Stop Shop for Medical Device Development

 The advantages of the new model of medical device development are clear.
-That’s exactly why Midwest Products and Engineering (MPE) acquired MindFlow Design.
+That’s precisely why MPE Inc. acquired MPE (Formerly Mindflow Design).

-This acquisition means MindFlow Design and MPE can be that one vertically integrated organization specializing in medical device development.
+This acquisition means MPE (Formerly Mindflow Design) and MPE can be one vertically integrated organization specializing in medical device development.
 We’re your one-stop shop for product development, engineering, regulatory services, manufacturing, warehousing, and even product delivery to your end users.
 Utilize our firm for one, two, or all of these services depending on your unique medical device development needs.

-If you’re interested in developing a medical device faster —and with less risk and more accuracy — contact us.
+Contact us if you’re interested in developing a medical device faster —with less risk and more accuracy.